Skip to main content

 Open Data

-For other datasets, visit the Somerville’s Open Data Portal, which hosts datasets on a variety of topics including 311 calls, city services, mobility patterns, public health, and others.
+SomerStat maintains the City’s Open Data Portal, which hosts datasets on a variety of topics including 311 requests, city services, mobility patterns, public safety, public health, and others.

 Performance Management